-As water is continously moving, we travel a lot together and together we’ve got the idea of this event during a trip to Japan.
+As water is continuously moving, we travel a lot together and together we’ve got the idea of this event during a trip to Japan.

 For these reasons, for us, this verse, more than a title, is something evocative and these are all the meanings that we would like to give to this meeting.